dimitargrozdanov2/EmployeeArrivalTracker/README.md

 6. More Unit Tests.

 Version 2 changes:
 1. Pagination now works with DateTime and pagination shows results of 20 per page.
-Previous and Next pages now works correctly.
+Previous and Next pages now work correctly.